ArtemisRS/hunllef/README.md

 Features:
 - All 3 player combat styles supported (Melee, Ranged, and Magic)
-- Player accuracy and defence rolls take into account levels, prayer, weapon, and armour
+- Player accuracy and defence rolls take into account levels, prayer, weapon/tier, and armour
 - Hunllef accuracy and defence rolls take into account its stats
 - Supports Piety/Rigour/Augury as well as Eagle Eye and Mystic Might (which are coupled with Steel Skin)